Wondering “what is a pallet jack”?

 Walkie electric pallet jacks cost from $5,000 to $6,000

-But if you’re buying a larger pallet jack, such as a ride-on pallet jack, you may need to buy the battery separately.
+However, when buying a large pallet jack, like a ride-on pallet jack, you may need to purchase the battery separately.

-And that can add another $4,000 or so to the total price.
+This additional expense can add another $4,000 to the total price.

 Where to Buy a Pallet Jack?